Fuk Tak Chi Temple

-The Fuk Tak Chi Temple or Fook Tet Soo Khek Temple (海唇福德祠) was one of the oldest former temple in Singapore built in 1820 by Cantonese and Hakka immigrants from Kwong Wai Siew (广惠肇三府).
-It is currently a museum housing more than 200 artefacts.
+The Fuk Tak Chi Temple or Fook Tet Soo Khek Temple (海唇福德祠) was one of the oldest former temple in Singapore built in 1820 by Cantonese and Hakka immigrants.
+Evidence from an 1824 plaque indicates that the site was already in use as an early Tua Pek Kong shrine by that date. from Kwong Wai Siew (广惠肇三府).
+It is currently a museum housing more than 200 artefacts and reopened on 19 November 1998 as Fuk Tak Chi Museum, described by the National Library Board as Singapore's first street museum.